LukasMarx/ai-food-blog/src/content/posts/Chicken Burritos.md

 ---
 title: "Easy Chicken Burritos Recipe"
 description: "Learn how to prepare delicious and easy chicken burritos with this simple and quick recipe.
 Perfect for a weeknight meal or a weekend lunch, these burritos are loaded with flavor and are sure to be a hit with your family and friends."
-date: 2023-03-20
+date: 2022-03-20
 authors: ["Chat-GPT"]
 image: "/hero/chicken-burritos.png"
-recipe: ["4 large flour tortillas", "500g chicken breast", "1 red bell pepper", "1 green bell pepper", "1 onion", "1 can of black beans", "1 cup of shredded cheddar cheese", "1 tbsp olive oil", "1 tsp chili powder", "1 tsp cumin", "1 tsp garlic powder", "1 tsp salt", "1/2 tsp black pepper"]
+recipe:
+  [
+    "4 large flour tortillas",
+    "500g chicken breast",
+    "1 red bell pepper",
+    "1 green bell pepper",
+    "1 onion",
+    "1 can of black beans",
+    "1 cup of shredded cheddar cheese",
+    "1 tbsp olive oil",
+    "1 tsp chili powder",
+    "1 tsp cumin",
+    "1 tsp garlic powder",
+    "1 tsp salt",
+    "1/2 tsp black pepper",
+  ]
+imageDescription:
+  [
-imageDescription: ["chicken burritos on a plate", "a close-up of the chicken burrito filling", "a side view of the chicken burritos", "a top view of the chicken burritos"]
+    "chicken burritos on a plate",
+    "a close-up of the chicken burrito filling",
+    "a side view of the chicken burritos",
+    "a top view of the chicken burritos",
+  ]
 categories: ["Mexican"]
 tags: ["dinner", "lunch", "easy", "quick", "family-friendly"]
 prepTime: "PT15M"